Chimnechild of Burgundy: Queenship

 She married Sigebert III, and initially, their marriage was childless.
 The mayor of their palace, Grimoald, convinced them to adopt his son, Childebert.
-Eventually, Chimnechild and Sigebert III had two children: a daughter, the future QueenBilichild of Childeric II, and the future King Dagobert II (though some scholars, such as Wood, question whether Dagobert was Chimnechild's biological child).
+Eventually, Chimnechild and Sigebert III had two children: a daughter, Bilichild (wife of Childeric II), and the future King Dagobert II (though some scholars, such as Wood, question whether Dagobert was Chimnechild's biological child).

 In 656 CE, Sigebert III died, and the small child Dagobert II was placed on the throne, with Chimnechild and Grimoald apparently in power behind the scenes.
 A few years later, c.
 660, Grimoald executed a coup to seize power and place his son, Childebert the Adopted, on the throne.
 They had Dagobert II tonsured and forced to go on pilgrimage to Ireland, while Chimnechild and her daughter Bilichild fled.

 Regency

 Following Childebert's death in 657, a mere year into his reign, she began manoeuvring.
 She opposed the succession of Theuderic III and of Dagobert II, and instead arranged a marriage between her daughter Bilichild and Childeric II, whose succession she supported.

 Apparently as part of the agreement for Childeric to take the throne, she was appointed to act as regent when he became king in 662; she remained regent until 675 CE.